 - Northwestern - Kellogg

 Bloomberg Businessweek: MBA Rankings (US Business Schools): Published November 9, 2018

 The Stanford MBA leads this list of all-US business schools, both overall and in terms of total post-MBA compensation.
 The MBAs from Wharton, Harvard, MIT - Sloan, and Chicago - Booth all feature strongly.
 These are the top-five programs:

 - MIT - Sloan

 - Chicago - Booth

 Forbes: MBA Ranking: September 2018

-Bloomberg Businessweek: Business School Rankings: November - December, 2018
+Bloomberg Businessweek: Business School Rankings (Non-US schools): December, 2018

 Financial Times: European Business School Ranking: December 2018